Importing and Exporting

 If you’re having trouble persuading other applications to read the non-ASCII characters in your CSV file, such as accented letters or non-Roman characters, try exporting with one of the other encoding options.
 This makes it easier for some applications to detect the correct encoding and interpret your characters properly.

 - Image Export (.png, .pdf, .tiff, .jpg)

 You can export a picture of the task view or the resource view, whichever one is open in the main window.
 In the Export panel, you can choose whether the image should include the outline, the chart, or both.

-The task outline is exported as an OmniOutliner file (supported by OmniOutliner 3 and 4), with row hierarchy that corresponds to OmniPlan’s task groupings and columns corresponding to those available in OmniPlan’s Task View.
+The task outline is exported as an OmniOutliner 3 file (the format also used by OmniOutliner 4), with row hierarchy that corresponds to OmniPlan’s task groupings and columns corresponding to those available in OmniPlan’s Task View.
 An OmniPlan project exported to .oo3 format opens in OmniOutliner 4 like this:

 There are several types of OmniGraffle export available across an array of diagram types and styles.

 Work Breakdown Structure

 Tasks and groups are represented by a tree of objects.
 The connection lines in this diagram type represent the hierarchy of the task outline; dependency lines are not represented.

 Tasks are represented by objects, connected by dependency lines.
 While a Gantt chart emphasizes durations, this type of chart emphasizes the path of dependencies.

 Activity-on-Arrow Network Diagram